mattma/docs/javascript/angular2/angular2.md

 #### FormBuilder

 With these basic elements we can build a form in our component.
 But instead of doing `new Control()` or `new ControlGroup()`, we will use a helper class, `FormBuilder`.

-The `FormBuilder` is a helper class, with a handful of methods to create controls and control groups.
-Let’s start simple, and create a small form with two controls, a username and a password.
+The `FormBuilder` has a handful of methods to create controls and control groups.

 ```js
 import {FormBuilder, ControlGroup}} from 'angular2/common';